All Black History Month we highlighted young men and women of color making history in the present. Just in time for America Saves Week,

 The Finance Bar was created to provide financial resources and guidance in a non-judgmental way.
 Marsha promises that The Finance Bar meets you where you are on your financial journey because we are all in this

-Here’s an abbreviated version of our great discussion.
+Here’s an abbreviated version of this inspiring story.

 If Mastering Personal Finance Was Easy Everyone Would Do It

 Marsha recognizes that personal finance isn’t easy.
 She had the fortunate experience of learning about money from her home and the influential finance advice of her mother.
 However, not everyone is so fortunate to have money talks in the home, or even as adults.

 “Most people don’t want to talk about finance.
 It’s quite a taboo topic.” – Forbes

 In America, 60-70-percent of individuals report they live paycheck-to-paycheck.
 Budgeting doesn’t come easily or naturally for most folks.
 Namely, because budgeting sucks and each subsequent generation has to overcome increasingly difficult financial realities.
 “Spend less time focused on your financial problems and more time on crafting a solution,” Marsha advises.
 For those looking to start a path to budgeting and financial independence, she breaks down the following eight step plan for success.